montoyamoraga/midi-files-sort/README.md

 pip install -r requirements.txt
 ```

-## Folder structure
+## Folder setup

-Place the original library on a new folder called libraryOriginal/
+* Place the original library on a new folder called libraryOriginal/

 ## Result